Evolution 6.0: Robot Evolution through Generative Design: System Architecture of Evolution 6.0

-The Action Generation Module plays a crucial role in converting high-level natural language instructions into precise robotic actions using a multimodal approach.
-This module is built on OpenVLA, a model developed by the Stanford AI Lab, and has been fine-tuned on a dataset of cake-cutting and cake-picking tasks.
-Each episode in the dataset corresponds to a specific task performed by a remotely controlled robotic manipulator, helping the model adapt effectively to dynamic environments.
-The architecture of the Vision-Language-Action (VLA) model remains consistent with OpenVLA, retaining its multimodal input-output structure.
-The system takes third-person camera frames and natural language task descriptions as input.
-It outputs a 7D action vector that directly controls the robotic manipulator.
-This action vector consists of spatial displacements \( \Delta X \), angular movements \( \Delta \theta \), and gripping actions \( \Delta Grip \).
+The Action Generation Module converts natural language instructions into precise robotic actions using a multimodal approach.
+Built on OpenVLA \cite{kim24openvla} from Stanford AI Lab, it was fine-tuned on cake-cutting and cake-picking tasks, with each episode corresponding to a remotely controlled robotic manipulator task for effective adaptation to dynamic environments.
+The Vision-Language-Action (VLA) architecture takes third-person camera frames and natural language descriptions as input, outputting a 7D action vector controlling the manipulator through spatial displacements \( \Delta X \), angular movements \( \Delta \theta \), and gripping actions \( \Delta Grip \).

-The system operates iteratively, continuously processing environmental input and adjusting its actions in real time.
-Once it receives a task description, the module continuously analyzes third-person visual data and textual instructions to compute and execute actions.
-This continuous processing approach ensures smooth and uninterrupted task execution by eliminating delays between movements.
-As a result, the manipulator can respond in real time to changes in the environment, improving overall task efficiency and adaptability.
+The system operates iteratively, continuously processing environmental input for real-time action adjustments.
+Upon receiving a task description, it analyzes visual data and textual instructions to compute and execute actions continuously, ensuring smooth, uninterrupted task execution by eliminating delays between movements.
+This enables real-time environmental response, improving task efficiency and adaptability.

-To facilitate real-time processing, the QwenVLM and LlamMa-Mesh models were optimized by reducing numerical precision to int8, while the fine-tuned Vision-Language Action (VLA) model was kept in its original precision.
-This optimization, in conjunction with the utilization of a high-performance NVIDIA RTX 4090 24Gb GPU and streamlined communication protocols, enables the system to operate at a frequency of 5 Hz.
-This approach strikes an effective balance between computational efficiency and responsiveness, allowing Evolution 6.0 to meet the operational requirements of complex manipulation tasks.
+For real-time processing, QwenVLM and LlamMa-Mesh models were optimized to int8 precision, while the fine-tuned VLA model retained original precision.
+This optimization, combined with an NVIDIA RTX 4090 24Gb GPU and streamlined communication protocols, enables \SI{5}{Hz} operation, balancing computational efficiency and responsiveness for Evolution 6.0's complex manipulation tasks.